Benchmarking Cognitive Biases in Large Language Models as Evaluators: Introduction

 Recent studies have shown that LLMs can serve as evaluators themselves: \citet{wu2023style} utilize LLMs as self-evaluators to automatically judge the quality of open-ended generations and compare them with human judgments via an Elo-score calculation.
 Other works, such as AlpacaEval \citep{alpaca_eval}, also utilize LLMs, such as GPT-4 \citep{openai2023gpt4}, as automatic evaluators to reduce the time and cost overhead of human annotations.
 As noted by these works, such automatic evaluation leaderboards have a number of limitations, including a preference for long outputs or outputs that are more similar to the evaluators' generation qualities.

 In this work, we propose \method, the \textsc{Co}gnitive \textsc{B}ias \textsc{B}enchmark for evaluating the quality and reliability of \textsc{L}LMs as \textsc{E}valuato\textsc{r}s, as depicted in Figure \ref{fig:pipeline}.
-We collect a set of 50 question-answering examples from two well-established benchmarking datasets: \textsc{BigBench} \citep{srivastava2023beyond} and \textsc{Eli5} \citep{eli5_lfqa}.
-We then generate responses from each LLM in consideration (totaling 50 responses) and prompt the models to evaluate their own and other models' responses.
-We assemble 15 of the best-performing models based on the HuggingFace OpenLLM leaderboard \citep{open-llm-leaderboard} as well as API-based models and evaluate how these models reflect cognitive biases as evaluators.
-We test six different biases to benchmark their evaluation quality and categorize the model biases into two groups: (1) \textbf{Implicit Biases} to determine the inherent biases that can be implicitly extracted from each model's evaluation from a uniform prompt, and (2) \textbf{Induced Biases}, which add modifications to the original prompts akin to adversarial attacks, to induce negative behaviors.
-We conduct a round-robin evaluation of all possible ${15 \choose 2}$ pairs of response for all 50 QA examples, comparing every possible unique pair among the 15 model responses.
-For every pairwise comparison, we then prompt the models to select the response that is more coherent and better aligned with a reference response.
-As shown in Figures \ref{fig:polygon} and \ref{fig:heatmap}, we find that the majority of the models strongly exhibit several of the different biases, which may compromise the credibility of their role as evaluators.\footnote{In total, \textbf{42K} samples are analyzed across six biases benchmarking each model for a complete 630K samples.} Furthermore, we conduct experiments for human preferences by crowdsourcing six human annotators and collecting each of their rankings for a total of 300 annotations.
+We collect a set of 50 question-answering instructions from two well-established benchmarking datasets: \textsc{BigBench} \citep{srivastava2023beyond} and \textsc{Eli5} \citep{eli5_lfqa}.
+We then generate responses from 16 open- and closed-source LLMs and conduct a round-robin over every possible unique pair between each of the model responses, prompting each model to evaluate its own and other models' responses.

+We then test six different biases to benchmark their evaluation quality and categorize the model biases into two groups: (1) \textbf{Implicit Biases}, which can be implicitly extracted from each model's evaluation via a vanilla prompt, and (2) \textbf{Induced Biases}, which add modifications to the original prompts akin to induce negative behaviors.
+As shown in Figure \ref{fig:major_breakdown}, we find that the majority of the models strongly exhibit several of the different biases, which may compromise the credibility of their role as evaluators.\footnote{In total, \textbf{42K} samples are analyzed across six biases for each model totaling \textbf{630K} samples.} Furthermore, we conduct experiments for human preferences by crowdsourcing six human annotators and collecting each of their rankings for a total of 300 annotations.
 From our findings, we observe a low correlation between human and machine judgments via Rank-Biased Overlap (RBO), indicating that machine and human preferences are generally in low agreement.